 - Individuals showing trading profits of over £50,000 will not be eligible to apply

-- The grant will be paid in a lump sum in June 2020.
-If you’re facing financial hardship before this, you’re entitled to claim Universal Credit and may also be able to apply for a coronavirus business interruption loan
+- You’re also entitled to claim Universal Credit and might be able to apply for a coronavirus business interruption loan.

-If you’ve sent up a limited company and pay yourself through PAYE
+If you’ve set up a limited company and pay yourself through PAYE

 - Designate yourself (as the employee of your company) as a ‘furloughed worker’

-- Once the new online portal is live, submit information to HMRC about your earnings
+- Submit information to HMRC about your earnings

 Things to note:

-- You must have begun paying yourself via the PAYE scheme before 28th Feb 2020
+- You must have begun paying yourself via the PAYE scheme on or before 19th March 2020

 - You will only be able to claim 80% of your salary, not your dividends